Timendus/silicon8/README.md

 A big thanks to @MinThaMi for fixing a nasty CSS issue with Safari 🎉

+### August 2022

+In June and July of this year I wrote a [CHIP-8 test suite](https://github.com/Timendus/chip8-test-suite) that people can use to test if their interpreter works as it should.
+I discovered to my dismay that Silicon8 didn't do so well when it came to my very own keypad tests.
+So I fixed the keyboard 😉

 ## Developer instructions

 ### How to run